'Adud al-Dawla: Early life

-Fanna Khusraw was born in Isfahan on September 24, 936.
-He was the son of Rukn al-Dawla, who was the brother of Imad al-Dawla and Mu'izz al-Dawla.
+Fanna Khusraw was born in Isfahan on 24 September 936.
+He was the son of Rukn al-Dawla, the brother of Imad al-Dawla and Mu'izz al-Dawla.
 According to Ibn Isfandiyar, Fanna Khusraw's mother was the daughter of the Daylamite Firuzanid nobleman al-Hasan ibn al-Fairuzan, who was the cousin of the prominent Daylamite military leader Makan ibn Kaki.